-Likewise, images, especially photographs, are more credible than linguistic information (Weinbub, 2012, p.
+Likewise, images, striking photographs are more credible than linguistic information (Weinbub, 2012, p.
 47).
-However, they owe the effect of images not only to the promise of being authentic, but also to the human perception system (Gläßel, 2010, p.
+However, they owe the effect of images not only to the promise of being authentic but also to the human perception system (Gläßel, 2010, p.
 18), which will be discussed further in the following section.

 Visual perception is most important to humans because it communicates about 90% of all sensory information (Mayer, Däumer & Rühle, 1982, quoted in Gläßel, 2010, p.
 20).
-Visual perception is defined as a process that begins with the absorption and automatic selection of visual stimuli from the outside world of an individual and involves also further processing and the stimuli storage (Gläßel, 2010, p.
+Visual perception is defined as a process that begins with the absorption and automatic selection of visual stimuli from the outside world of an individual.
+It also involves further processing and stimuli storage (Gläßel, 2010, p.
 20).
-Why pictures are particularly suitable for commercial use and how this can be justified by the perception process is shown in the following section.
+Why pictures are particularly suitable for commercial use and how the perception process can justify this is shown in the following section.

 In this context, one also speaks of low-involvement situations.
 These are situations in which the recipients are not interested in advertising, they ignore them or perceive them only incidentally (Brosius & Fahr, 1998, RöU, 1995, quoted in Gläßel, 2010, P. 14).

 This increases the competitive pressure and the pressure to use more and more intrusive forms for advertising purposes: those that stand out and that can be picked up and processed as quickly as possible (KroeberRiel, 1996, quoted in Weinbub, 2012, p.
 35).
 Due to the short contact time between advertising and the recipients of 1.7 seconds (Dorer & Marschik, 2002, quoted in Gläßel, 2010, p.
 14), a form of communication of the content must be used that works quickly.